nickTinMicrosoft/AICOE_AzureAIServices_API_Examples/README.md

 * Azure AI Services | Translatator
     Used for Document_Translation notebook

 Make sure to create your Pyton environment and .env files. env_example.env.txt is a sample .env file.
 Rename to .env and enter your Azure service information.

+To create, activate and update python virtual environment
+1. Open new Terminal
+2. Execute the following in terminal: *virtualenv venv*
+3. Activate environment by executing the following:
+   In Windows: .\venv\Scripts\activate
+   In Linux or Mac: _source venv/bin/activate_
+4. Install Required Packages: _pip install -r requirements.txt_

 ## At this time all code examples are writen in Python using Jupyter notebooks.
 ## The examples provided are for learning purposes only, and are NOT concidered "Production Ready", use examples at your own risk.